wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-design-successful-virtual-event-using-microsoft-365/includes/select-right-event-experience.md

 ## Schedule a Live Event

 How you schedule your Live Event depends on where it’s going to be hosted.
-In this video see how to plan and schedlue a Live Event.
+See how to plan and schedule a Live Event in this video.

 > [!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RE3eTQ3]